rimaout/Obsidian-Vault/3. MOCS/Programming MOC/Pro_Archive/Java Variables.md

 >[!def] Definition
 >A variable is a location in memory (storage area) to hold data.

 To indicate the storage area, each variable should be given a unique name (identifier).
-Learn more about [[Java Keywords and Identifiers|Java identifiers]]

 >[!info]
 There are 4 types of variables in Java programming language: